Rubiales Arrested At Airport Over Alleged Federation Graft Scandal - UrduPoint

 All three had been arrested by police during the raids.

-Rubiales was forced to step down as RFEF boss in September after forcibly kissing Women's World Cup star Jenni Hermoso following Spain's triumph in the Sydney final in August.
+Rubiales was forced to step down as RFEF boss last September after forcibly kissing Women's World Cup star Jenni Hermoso following Spain's triumph in the Sydney final in August.

 The move sparked global outrage, with Rubiales set to be tried for the non-consensual kiss which under Spanish law can be classed as sexual assault.

-Prosecutors had in 2022 opened an investigation into the Super Cup deal after audio recordings between Rubiales and Pique were leaked in which they spoke of multi-million value commissions.
+In 2022, prosecutors opened an investigation into the Super Cup deal after audio recordings in which Rubiales and Pique spoke of multi-million value commissions were leaked.

-In a short preview posted online of an interview with private Spanish television channel La Sexta recorded before his arrest which will be broadcast late on Wednesday, he denied any wrongdoing.
+In an interview recorded the day before his arrest and broadcast late Wednesday, Rubiales denied any wrongdoing.

-"The money in my bank accounts is the result of my work and my savings," Rubiales said, adding he did not know what police have investigated him for.
+"I have never collected a bribe in my life.
+Ever," he said.
+"All the money in my bank accounts is the result of my work and my savings."

-He also told the station that he had not erased any data from the mobile phones that police seized earlier this week.

-Pique has also insisted that everything was "legal", saying he was "proud" of the deal.
+Rubiales also said he has never "rigged a contract", and reiterated that the transfer of the Spanish Super Cup to Saudi Arabia was done because it was "the best offer".

 The Spanish Super Cup took place for the first time in Saudi Arabia in 2020.